RazDechantal/vite-project/README.md

 4. **Comments**: Add and view comments on blog posts.
 5. **Protected Routes**: Routes that should only be visible to logged-in users are protected.
 6. **Deployment**: The application can be deployed using Netlify.
+7. **User Alias**: Display user alias instead of full email in the Navbar.

 ## Setup and Installation